 To start searching on Escpacenet by the EPO, enter https://worldwide.espacenet.com/ on the address bar of your browser and you will be presented with the screen below.
 On the LHS column of the screen, you will find three search options – Smart, Advanced, and Classification – to choose from which are similar to the WIPO and USPTO’s search options.

 Espacenet Smart Search

-Let’s begin with Espacenet smart search which is similar to quick search of the USPTO but is way more advanced for you can use field identifier and can add up to 20 terms in a single string.
-Here is a list of field identifier that you can use in Espacenet smart search: Smart Search Filed Identifier
+Let’s begin with Espacenet smart search which is similar to the quick search of the USPTO but is way more advanced, for you can use field identifier and can add up to 20 terms in a single string.
+Here is a list of field identifiers that you can use in Espacenet smart search: Smart Search Filed Identifier

 Also, from the top right corner of the interface (boxed in red), you can change the language and country where you want to focus your search on.

-You can even enter a patent number or a keyword in the search field and it will fetch relevant document for you.
-For example, in the below result, I supplied an application number.
+You can even enter a patent number or a keyword in the search field and it will fetch relevant documents for you.
+For example, in the below result, I entered an application number.
 Have a look:

 Let’s move to Espacenet Advanced Search now.

 Even if you are going to do a patent search for the first time and have only accumulated knowledge of patent searching from this guide, you will easily use Espacenet’s Advanced Search feature.
 You can open Espacenet Advanced Search from the left-hand side column.
 The below screenshot will help you: